 It’s not that they don’t believe in the Father, because they do, it’s just that the promise of the Redeemer will never come to pass.
-They are mocking the validity of the prophesy.
+They are mocking the validity of the prophecy.
 Fell asleep means that they've died.

 So, why should they worry about the judgments brought against them by the coming Redeemer when they don’t believe that He will ever come in the first place.
-They’ve been hearing this their entire lives and STILL it hasn’t happened.
+They’ve been hearing this their entire lives and STILL, it hasn’t happened.

-And when the Redeemer did come, they STILL didn’t believe that He was the True Messiah because He didn’t fulfill the prophesy of His setting up the eternal kingdom right then but instead allowed Himself to be killed by the hands of other human beings.
+And when the Redeemer did come, they STILL didn’t believe that He was the True Messiah because He didn’t fulfill the prophecy of His setting up the eternal kingdom right then but instead allowed Himself to be killed by the hands of other human beings.